deepily/cursor-flask-js-websocket/README.md

 ## Usage

-1. Enter your text in the input field and click 'Send'.
+1. Push your latest job text via http://127.0.0.1:5000/push?job_name=
+2. Pop the first job from the queue using: http://127.0.0.1:5000/pop
-2. The server will echo your message and it will be displayed in the 'messages' section.
+3. The server will push updates to the client fifo queue (http://localhost:5000/clock) and updates will be displayed in the client's clock and Q state divs .

 ## Dependencies